biometrioearth/file-upload-backend/README.md

 ### Using the paginations, sort, search and filter params in read queries

-Balam's read  _all_ queries have some common params which are used for filtering and changing the pagination of the items returned.
+The _all_ queries have some common params which are used for filtering and changing the pagination of the items returned.

    * Pagination